 All PhD candidates must carry out a mid-term evaluation 15 to 18 months after admission to the PhD programme, calculated according to full-time PhD studies.
 The mid-term evaluation was implemented autumn 2015, and applies to all PhD candidates who have been admitted to the PhD programme as of 1.1.2015.

 Each semester in connection with semester registration and course applications, candidates must submit a semester report in StudentWeb on the progress of their PhD studies for the preceding semester.

-The semester report system will be introduced December 2017.
+The semester report system was introduced December 2017.

 Candidate and principal supervisor should carry out periodic appraisals and discuss the different aspects of supervision.
 The first appraisal should be held when starting up on the PhD project when supervision and mutual expectations are discussed and determined.
 The PhD education’s expected learning outcomes should be reviewed.
 Candidate and supervisor should together consider what training is required according to the expected learning outcomes.

 The next appraisal should be carried out 6 months later, and should focus on project progress and collaboration.
 If relevant, the head of division may also participate in the appraisal.
 Annual appraisals should thereafter be held throughout the admission period.
 The appraisals should be reported on a seperate form (docx) (pdf) and should be sent by email to email@example.com for filing at the faculty administration.

 All candidates on the PhD programme must as of 1.1.2016 carry out performance appraisals.